oracle/terraform-provider-oci/website/docs/r/dns_rrset.html.markdown

 # oci_dns_rrset
 This resource provides the Rrset resource in Oracle Cloud Infrastructure DNS service.

-Replaces records in the specified RRSet.
-When the zone name is provided as a path parameter and the zone has a scope of `PRIVATE` then the viewId query parameter is required.
+  Updates records in the specified RRSet.

+When the zone name is provided as a path parameter and `PRIVATE` is used for the scope query parameter then the viewId query parameter is required.

 ## Example Usage